 - Competitive bidding, which means there's no price limit.
 This can be good for unusual or particularly desirable properties that are hard to price.

-- A definite sale, assuming the reserve price is reached.
+- It's a definite sale, assuming the reserve price is reached.

 - A set date for sale encourages potential buyers to act quickly.

-- Auctions can identify the most suitable buyers to negotiate with if a sale isn't completed at auction.
+- Auctions can identify the most suitable buyers to negotiate with if a sale isn't achieved at auction.